s1krace/risker/README.md

 * `oopbuy.com`
 * `hoobuy.com`

-More sites may be added in future updates!
+Stay tuned for more sites in future updates!

-## ⚙️ Installation - Easy as 1-2-3!
+## ⚙️ Easy Installation

 1. **Download the Code:** Click the green "Code" button and select "Download ZIP."
-2.  **Unpack the Files:** Extract the ZIP file to a folder on your computer.
+2. **Extract Files:** Unzip the downloaded file to a folder on your computer.
 3. **Load in Chrome:**
-    * Open Chrome and go to `chrome://extensions/`.
+   * Open Chrome and navigate to `chrome://extensions/`.
-    * Enable "Developer mode."
+   * Enable "Developer mode" in the top right corner.
-    * Click "Load unpacked" and select the unzipped folder.
+   * Click "Load unpacked" and select the folder where you extracted the files.

-Risker by Race is now active in your Chrome browser.
+Risker by Race is now ready to enhance your browsing experience!

-## 🚀 How to Use
+## 🚀 How It Works

 Once installed, Risker by Race works automatically.
-No configuration needed.
-It silently removes risk reminders and cleans affiliate links, with a brief notification when an action is taken.
+No need for any setup or configuration.
+It silently removes risk reminders and cleans affiliate links, with a brief notification to keep you informed.

-## 🤝 Contributing
+## 🤝 Contribute

-Have ideas or want to add more websites?
-Contribute by:
+Got ideas for improvement or want to add support for more websites?
+We welcome your contributions!

-* Submitting bug reports or feature requests through the "Issues" tab.
+* Report bugs or suggest features through the "Issues" tab.
-* Forking the repository and submitting pull requests.
+* Fork the repository and submit pull requests with your enhancements.

 ## 📜 License